fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 We initialise a local variable `s` on `line 7` to a string object `'hello'`.
 On `line 8`, we initialise a local variable `t` to the returned value of the `fix` method call with the local variable `s` passed as an argument.

 On `lines 1-4`, we define the `fix` method with a single parameter (`value`).
-On `line 2`, the local variable `value` is initialised and passed a string object from the `value` method parameter and the `.upcase!` method is called on this string object.
+On `line 2`, the local variable `value` (which is referencing the string object `'hello'` passed as an argument) has the `upcase!` method is called on it.
 As `.upcase!` is a destructive method, this has the effect of mutating the string object that was passed as an argument to the `fix` method.
 While `line 2` also also reassigns the local variable `value` to the return value of this `.upcase!` method call, since the `.upcase!` method call is destructive (i.e. a new string object is __not__ created), the reassignment is rebinding the same string object to the `value` local variable.

 On `line 3`, the `concat` method is called on the string object referenced by the local variable `value`, with the string object `'!'` passed in as an argument.
 The `concat` method is destructive, meaning that the string object is mutated and now has a value of `'hello!'`.
 As this is the last evaluated expression in the method, and there is no explicit `return`, `'hello!'` is what will be returned by the `fix` method call.